 - Aluminum care

-- · Stainless care
+- Stainless care

 - Chrome

-- · Anodized towers
+- Anodized towers

-- Aluminum Clear Coat Towers

 Keep all metal work rinsed and wiped dry.
 Periodically polish it with a quality commercially available metal polish to remove substances such as air-borne pollution and natural body oils from your hands.

-Do not use citrus cleaners on stainless steel or wax on anodized towers.
-For best results on the Aluminum Clear Coat Towers, use cleaners and waxes suitable for clear coat finishes.
+DO NOT use citrus cleaners on stainless steel or wax on anodized towers.